HaiyanKong/haiyankong.github.io/content/_index.md

   -
     image: /project/hugo-sewing-screen.png
     title: "Hugo Sewing: A simple, clean and flexible Hugo theme"
-    description: "Hugo Sewing is a Hugo template for static websites that I created.
-My current website is based on this template.
-It is a simple, clean, and flexible theme suitable for personal blogs, group websites, and academic websites."
+    description: "Hugo Sewing is a Hugo theme for static websites that I created.
+My current website is based on this theme.
+It is a simple, clean, and flexible website theme suitable for personal blogs, group websites, and academic websites.
+Feel free to use Hugo Sewing to build your website!"
     links:
       -
         name: Demo site